maxime-lair/maxime-lair/docs/index.md

 > Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 > Traefik integrates with your existing infrastructure components (Docker, Swarm mode, Kubernetes, Marathon, Consul, Etcd, Rancher, Amazon ECS, ...) and configures itself automatically and dynamically.

+Traefik upgraded from V1 to V2 last year, and It's a bit difficult to understand how It now all works with services, endpoints, middlewares, etc.

+Let's try it nonetheless